asimihsan/onlinejudge/README.md

     -   runner still returns stdout, but additionally returns some boolean saying whether stdout is correct or not
     -   but don't show a diff, or indicate what the correct stdout it! hide it.
+-   setuid for runner in upstart conf not working, won't run, why?
 -   create a fizz buzz example, hard code it for now
-    -   given a single number input print out the correct fizz buzz output for 1 to n inclusive. -   setuid for runner in upstart conf not working, won't run, why?
+    -   given a single number input print out the correct fizz buzz output for 1 to n inclusive.
+    -   better idea is to come up with a single self-container file that defines the problem in some format
+        -   so the runner can accept this as a file then prepare it. pump in stdin, create temporary files (cache?)
+        -   investment of time, so it's easy to add problems later.
+        -   single text file...or JAR-like ZIP file with a certain format?
+    -   then add a dropdown / list for problems to attempt.
 -   Add seccomp whitelist to LXC provisioned by packer
     -   Use Docker perl script to generate (https://github.com/docker/docker/blob/master/contrib/mkseccomp.pl)
     -   Even if it's a 100% whitelist fine for now (bottom of https://github.com/lxc/lxc)